-In line with its vision, the work of the Division encompasses the following focal areas:
+In line with its vision, the work of the Division encompasses the following objectives:

-• Objective 4: Social innovation and learning: Enhance knowledge, learning and innovative solutions to accelerate impact on human development priorities.
+Objective 4: Enhance knowledge, learning and innovative solutions to accelerate impact on human development priorities.

-The Human Rights and GESI Adviser will provide technical advice, assistance and capacity building under the HRSD work programme.
-As the role requires working across the objectives of the HRSD work programme, the Human Rights and GESI Adviser will have a matrix reporting relationship with other Team Leaders in this regard.
+The role – Governance and Human Rights Adviser will provide activity management, technical advice, assistance, and capacity building under the PROJECT Governance and HRSD work programmes with a focus on human rights and good governance.
+As the role requires working across the objectives of the HRSD work program, the Adviser will have a matrix reporting relationship with other Team Leaders in this regard.

 The key responsibilities of the role include:

-• Support Pacific Island Counties and Territories (PICTs) governments and civil societies to implement and deliver on human rights, GESI, EVAWG commitments and priorities
+Support Pacific Islands Countries and Territories (PICTs) governments and civil societies to implement, and deliver on human rights and good governance commitments.

-Human rights and GESI capacities and skills development
+Human rights and good governance capacities and skills development

-• Lead stakeholder engagement, networking, and coordination to advance divisional objectives at national, regional, and institutional levels
+Support stakeholder engagement, networking, and coordination to advance PROJECT Governance and divisional objectives at national, regional, and institutional levels.

-• Engage in relevant working groups, task forces and other technical committees including sustainable livelihoods
+Engage in working groups, task forces and other technical committees.

 Project management and people management